 CDC breaks down its consolidated financial reporting into (1) the central section (Section Générale), which notably takes legal deposits from notaries and manages a large portfolio of equities; and (2) subsidiaries and strategic shareholdings.
-CDC also reports the activities undertaken on behalf of the French state, including managing the savings fund (Fonds d'Epargne) and social housing financing, as well as the administration of retirement schemes.
+CDC also reports the activities undertaken on behalf of the French State, including managing the savings fund (Fonds d'Epargne) that are mainly invested in housing financing, as well as the administration of public retirement schemes.

-In 2019, CDC reported a consolidated net income (central section and savings funds) of \leq 2.7 billion, which is slightly below the 2018 results (\leq 3.3 billion).
-CDC's shareholders' equity (group share, the consolidated central section) was up 16% to \leq 41.6 billion as of 31 December 2019 from \leq 35.9 billion a year earlier.
+In 2019, CDC reported an aggregated net income (central section and savings funds) of €2.7 billion, which is slightly below the 2018 results (€3.3 billion).
+CDC's shareholders' equity (group share, the consolidated central section) was up 16% to €41.6 billion as of 31 December 2019 from €35.9 billion a year earlier.